Ramshreya/Soft-Nexis-Internship-Task-1/README.md

 ---

-##Task 2 – Exploratory Data Analysis (EDA)

-This task involved exploring datasets to identify hidden patterns, relationships, and key insights through visualizations and statistical analysis.
-Key steps included handling missing data, analyzing feature distributions, studying correlations, and visualizing relationships using `matplotlib` and `seaborn`.
-The Titanic dataset was used as the primary example for EDA.

----

-#Task 3 – Time Series Analysis

-In this task, historical time-dependent data was analyzed to detect trends and seasonal patterns, followed by forecasting future values.
-Using the Airline Passengers dataset (1949–1960), techniques such as moving averages, decomposition, and ARIMA modeling were applied to identify periodic behavior and make accurate predictions.

----

 # Key Skills Demonstrated

 * Data Cleaning and Preprocessing
-* Exploratory Data Analysis (EDA)
-* Data Visualization
-* Time Series Forecasting
 * Libraries Used: `pandas`, `numpy`, `matplotlib`, `seaborn`, `statsmodels`, `sklearn`

 ---